nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Each transfer operation accepts a batch that defines token owners that send tokens (senders) and token owners that receive tokens (receivers).
 Token owner contracts MAY implement `fa2_token_sender` and/or `fa2_token_receiver` interfaces.
-Those interfaces define a hook entry point that accepts transfer description and invoked by the FA2 contract in the context of transfer, mint and burn operations.
+Those interfaces define a hook entrypoint that accepts transfer description and invoked by the FA2 contract in the context of transfer, mint and burn operations.

 Standard configurations of the token owner hook permission behavior: